njoy/TNSFD/LEAPR/quickstart/h2o_simple.rst

 - The first value is the atomic weight ratio of the primary scatterer (AWR), which is defined as the ratio of the mass of the material to that of the neutron.
 For hydrogen in water, this is about 0.99917.

-- The second value is the bound scattering cross section :math:`\sigma_b`.
+- The second value is the free atom scattering cross section :math:`\sigma_b` for the primary scatterer (which in this example is hydrogen).
 These values can be obtained at https://www.nndc.bnl.gov/sigma under "resonance parameters - interpreted".

 - The number of primary scattering atoms in the material.
 For water, there are two hydrogens.